Hi, I’m Stephanie.

 -Stephanie Hernandez

-That’s when Seluna was born.
-For those curious about truly listening to their bodies—tuning into their emotions and understanding how everything is connected to the root.
+That’s when Seluna was born — for those curious about truly listening to their bodies, tuning into their emotions, and reconnecting with their roots.

-And that’s also why I continue to train—deepening my skills, exploring new modalities, and currently studying to become a certified yoga therapist.
+And that’s why I continue to train — deepening my skills, exploring new modalities, and studying to become a certified yoga therapist.

 Healing is never one-size-fits-all.
-And there’s always more to learn.
+There’s always more to learn.

 Bring your breath, your story, your body, and a little curiosity.